 About Judy –

-Judy and her entourage currently live in Wiesbaden, Germany.
-When her apron isn’t dusted with flour and she’s not butchering the German language or shuffling kids, she can be found with her nose behind a food memoir or roaming the streets of Wiesbaden.
+Judy lives in Wiesbaden, Germany and continues to write a monthly column for SHAPE Community Life Magazine, a publication serving the NATO community in Mons, Belgium.
+When her apron isn’t dusted with flour and she’s not butchering the German language, she can be found with her nose behind a food memoir, studying wine (WSET Level 3), working on two manuscripts or roaming the nooks and crannies of Wiesbaden in search of beauty and grace…